China is becoming an important target for businesses and startup founders around the world.

 Yiva Digital is a trustable china digital marketing solution agency that will guide you from the start line of your digital product’s journey towards the Chinese market and find out the way to launch an app in China.

-The Chinese Firewall is the way the People’s Republic of China aims at boosting the local economy while protecting its citizens from the advertisement from Western tech titans.
 A number of the world’s highest-ranked brands such as Google, Youtube, Facebook, Wikipedia, Twitter, Instagram, The NY Times, Vimeo, the list goes on, are simply banned from general use.

 This being said, when building a mobile or web app, you attempt to do well-documented research about what components, third party elements should be excluded, and check out to integrate their Chinese equivalent.
 One example of how a corporation has adapted to the authoritative Chinese government is the case of Apple that decided to delete its VPN apps and build a knowledge centre in China with its regulations in mind.

 How to Build an App for Chinese Users